Fresh Fun Flavor

 Topping Ideas: Diced avocado, chopped fresh tomatoes, green chilis (canned), plant-based cheese, vegan sour cream, lime wedges.

-No Plant-Based Ground “Beef”?
+Can't find Plant-Based Ground “Beef”?

 Time Saver: You can use Pre-chopped frozen bell peppers or a bell pepper/onion mix to speed things up without sacrificing flavor.
 Any color pepper (or combination) will taste excellent in this chili.